SD170/contract-peoplelist/readme.md

-A basic solidity contract to add and display peoples with a few fields.
+A basic solidity contract to add and display people details with a few related fields.
 ## Installation

 you need to have truffle and ganache-cli installed